syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ## Customization of Action Buttons

-You can customize the predefined dialog buttons by using [PrimaryButtonOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogButton.html#Syncfusion_Blazor_Popups_DialogButton_IsPrimary) property.
-Use the following code to customize the predefined dialog buttons.
+You can customize the predefined dialog buttons by using the [PrimaryButtonOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogButton.html#Syncfusion_Blazor_Popups_DialogButton_IsPrimary) property.
+Use the following code to customize the predefined dialog buttons:

 {% tabs %}